Exploiting Sparsity in Complex Polynomial Optimization: Sparsity-adapted complex moment-HSOS hierarchies

 \subsection{Term sparsity}

-Besides correlative sparsity, one can also exploit term sparsity for the complex hierarchy, which was recently developed for real POPs in \cite{tssos1,tssos2,tssos3}.
-Roughly speaking, the procedure to exploit term sparsity also consists of two steps: 1) partition each involved monomial basis into blocks according to the links between monomials via an iterative procedure, and 2) construct a sparse real hierarchy with respect to the former partition of monomial bases.
+Besides correlative sparsity, one can also exploit term sparsity for the complex hierarchy, which was recently developed for real POPs in \cite{tssos2,tssos1,tssos3}.
+The intuition behind this procedure is the following: starting with a minimal initial support set, one expands the support set that is taken into account by iteratively performing chordal extensions to the related sparsity pattern graphs inspired by Theorem \ref{sec2-thm2}.
 We next adapt it to the complex case.

 Let $\mathscr{A} = \supp(f)\cup\bigcup_{j=1}^m\supp(g_j)$.
 We define the {\em term sparsity pattern (tsp) graph} at relaxation order $d$ associated with CPOP \eqref{cpop} or the set $\A$, to be the graph $G_{d}^{\textrm{tsp}}$ with nodes $V=\N^n_{d}$ and edges